panjf2000/gnet/README.md

 ## Communication Mechanism

-`gnet` builds its 『Multiple Reactors』Model under goroutines in Golang,  which means `gnet` needs a efficient communication mechanism between goroutines.
+`gnet` builds its 『Multiple Reactors』Model under Goroutines in Golang, one Reactor per Goroutine, so there is a critical requirement handling extremely large amounts of messages between Goroutines in this networking model of `gnet`, which means `gnet` needs a efficient communication mechanism between Goroutines.
 I choose a tricky solution of Disruptor(Ring-Buffer) which provides a higher performance of messages dispatching in networking, instead of the recommended pattern: CSP(Channel) under Golang-Best-Practices.

 That is why I finally settle on [go-disruptor](https://github.com/smartystreets-prototypes/go-disruptor): the Golang port of the LMAX Disruptor(a high performance inter-thread messaging library).

 ## Auto-scaling Ring Buffer

-`gnet` leverages ring-buffer to cache TCP streams and manage memory in networking.
+`gnet` leverages Ring-Buffer to cache TCP streams and manage memory cache in networking.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7496278/64916810-4f8b6300-d7b8-11e9-9459-5517760da738.gif">